 Another popular treatment is a home remedy, involving the placement of duct tape onto the warts to stimulate your immune system.
 Theoretically, the adhesive in the tape causes a skin irritation that reaches deeper below the surface to eradicate the wart through an immune response.

 Our team of podiatrists specialize in the treatment and removal of plantar warts.
 We can assess your situation and discuss your options to ensure that your distinct case receives the treatment that it needs.
 That way, you are almost guaranteed to be rid of the warts once and for all.

 Speak with a Specialist Today!

-If you are suffering from plantar warts in Atlanta, GA one of our specialists at Ankle and Foot Centers of Georgia will be happy to help.
-Please do not hesitate to call us today at 404-351-5015 or fill out our online contact form to schedule an appointment.
+If you are suffering from plantar warts, one of our specialists at Ankle & Foot Centers of America will be happy to help.
+Please do not hesitate to contact us to schedule an appointment.